UK banks shrug off sovereign credit downgrade

 "The reality is that the total level of senior bond issuance from all the UK banks has been declining as they shrink the non-core and increase deposits within the mix, so the direct impact is pretty limited," one of RBS's 10 largest shareholders, who declined to be named, said.

-RBS has shed around 700 billion pounds ($1.1 trillion) in assets in the wake of the financial crisis, while Lloyds has targeted the sale of 200 billion pounds worth of unwanted loans and investments.
+RBS has shed around 700 billion pounds in assets in the wake of the financial crisis, while Lloyds has targeted the sale of 200 billion pounds worth of unwanted loans and investments.

 Helping that shift, the Bank of England's Funding for Lending Scheme allows lenders to access cheap funding for making loans to small businesses and households and has reduced their need to tap wholesale funding markets.